Anti-Bolshevik Bloc of Nations: Post Cold War

 The Anti-Bolshevik Bloc of Nations was disbanded in 1996 after the collapse of the USSR and Soviet communism.

 There are many splinter groups, and heirs, to the former ABN organization around the world.
 In Ukraine, the Congress of Ukrainian Nationalists, founded in 1992, is perhaps the most notable, as it was led by Yaroslava Stetsko, Yaroslav's wife, until her demise in 1993.

 In 2016, ideas began to materialise for the resurrection of the international ABN organisation, now with a stronger focus on anti-Russian anti-imperialism, and less on anti-communism.
-Later on, these ideas materialised in the Anti-Imperial Block of Nations (ABN), amongst other groups, celebrating the legacy of the Anti-Bolshevik Bloc of Nations and advocating for the independence of minorities in Russia, and the collapse of the Russian Federation.
+Later on, these ideas materialised in the Anti-Imperial Block of Nations (ABN), amongst other groups, celebrating the legacy of the Anti-Bolshevik Bloc of Nations and advocating for the independence of minorities in Russia, and the dissolution of the Russian Federation.
 Other international heirs of the former ABN is Free Nations League (FNL), also known as League of Free Nations.